Our Services

 What we do: Tracheostomy care is detailed and time-sensitive, so our pediatric nurses keep it calm and predictable.
 We perform site care using clean or sterile technique per order, change ties as directed, monitor skin under the flange, and verify that humidification is adequate for comfort.
 When suctioning is ordered, we assess need (audible secretions, increased work of breathing, dropping SpO₂), pre-oxygenate per plan, suction using the prescribed catheter size and technique, and document tolerance and secretion characteristics.
 We ensure spare trach tubes, ties, and emergency supplies are within reach and not expired.
 We do not supply equipment; we staff nurses who follow your physician’s plan.

 Teaching and teamwork: Families are the constant in trach care.
 We reinforce what your hospital team started—hand hygiene, suction depth, frequency, and recognizing plugs early.
-We review emergency steps calmly and practice what‑ifs so everyone, including siblings or alternate caregivers, knows where supplies are and what to do.
+We review emergency steps calmly and practice what-ifs so everyone knows where supplies are and what to do.
 If a child attends school, we communicate with the school nurse to keep routines consistent across settings.
-We also coordinate with respiratory therapy and ENT when your provider schedules changes like downsizing or capping trials.

 For Georgia families at home: Home is where children recover best when support is consistent.
-Our role is to make trach care feel manageable day after day.
 We track patterns—more secretions with pollen, dryness after heater use, coughing during certain positions—and share them with your provider so small adjustments can keep your child comfortable.
-With reliable nurse support, families tell us they sleep better, feel prepared for emergencies, and see their child enjoy everyday moments without fear.

 Gastrostomy Tube Care